-ARFID Treatment in Chicago, Northbrook & Across Illinois
+ARFID Treatment in Chicago & Northbrook

 If eating feels complicated, stressful, or limited to a short list of “safe foods,” you are not alone.
 For some people, food avoidance is not about body image or a desire to lose weight.
 It is about sensory overwhelm, fear of choking or vomiting, nausea, texture sensitivity, or an intense loss of appetite that makes eating feel like a daily struggle.